Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Supplementation recommended: Most prenatal vitamins contain 400-800 IU, which may not be sufficient for deficient women.
 Testing vitamin D levels during pregnancy and supplementing accordingly is ideal.

-Forever Daily: Provides vitamin D as part of complete nutrition, though pregnant women should discuss whether additional vitamin D supplementation is needed with their healthcare provider.
+Forever Daily consideration: Provides vitamin D as part of complete nutrition, though pregnant women should discuss whether additional vitamin D supplementation needed with healthcare provider.

 Omega-3 Fatty Acids (DHA): Brain and Eye Development

-Why DHA is critical: DHA (docosahexaenoic acid) is a specific omega-3 fatty acid that's the primary structural fat in the brain and retina.
-Your baby's brain grows rapidly during pregnancy, particularly in the third trimester, requiring substantial DHA.
-Adequate DHA supports optimal brain development, visual development, nervous system formation, and may reduce preterm birth risk.
+Why DHA is critical: DHA (docosahexaenoic acid) is specific omega-3 fatty acid that's primary structural fat in brain and retina.
+Baby's brain grows rapidly during pregnancy, particularly in third trimester, requiring substantial DHA.
+Adequate DHA supports optimal brain development, visual development, nervous system formation, may reduce preterm birth risk.

 Recommended intake: 200-300 mg DHA daily during pregnancy (though some experts recommend 500-1,000 mg)